 Best wishes to you!

 About the Headmaster

 Since 2005, John Thomas has served as Flint Hill’s Headmaster.
 He is a graduate of the McDonogh School in Baltimore, Maryland, and holds degrees from Randolph Macon College and Towson University, with a certificate in school psychology from the State of Maryland.
 He is the co-author of “Psychodiagnostic Evaluation of Children: A Casebook Approach,” and has articles published in the book “Parenting Teens: Collected Essays by Independent School Educators,” published by the Secondary School Admission Test Board.
-John has served on the Board of Trustees for the Virginia Association of Independent Schools (VAIS) and the Association of Independent Schools of Greater Washington (AISGW), and is a current Board member for Emerging Scholars.
-He and his wife Emily, a former teacher, have three grown sons, three daughters-in-law and four grandchildren.
+John has served on the Board of Trustees for the Virginia Association of Independent Schools (VAIS) and the Association of Independent Schools of Greater Washington (AISGW) and is a current Board member for Emerging Scholars.
+He and his wife Emily, a former teacher, have three grown sons and five very energetic grandchildren.